mesonbuild/meson/docs/markdown/FAQ.md

 $ pip3 install <your options here> meson
 ```

-If you don't have access to PyPi, that is not a problem either.
+If you don't have access to PyPI, that is not a problem either.
 Meson has been designed to be easily runnable from an extracted source tarball or even a git checkout.
 First you need to download Meson.
 Then use this command to set up you build instead of plain `meson`.

 ```console
 $ /path/to/meson.py <options>